-Surgical steel is unsafe for use in initial piercing due to its high nickel content, which can cause complications for those with a sensitivity to nickel, as many as ten per cent of the population.
-Surgical steel is not as tightly bound as titanium, so that particles of the jewelry, including nickel, can bleed into the skin, which can lead to harm the longer the jewelry is worn.
+316L Surgical Steel is unsafe for use in initial piercing due to its high nickel content, which can cause complications for those with a sensitivity to nickel (as many as ten per cent of the population is sensitive to nickel!)

 According to the EU Nickel Directive it is illegal to use any jewelry in initial piercings with a nickel release rate of 0.2 micrograms per cm2 per week or less.
 The jewelry I use is entirely free of nickel and made of materials approved for long-term use in the human body.